dotnet/docfx/docs/designs/table-of-contents.md

 ### Link to local file

 If the *Toc Item* is linking to a local file, we call this local file *In-Toc File*.
+The link can also contains query string and fragement like `href: examples/overview.md?branch=master#row=4`

 ## Not-In-Toc Files